-From a land with moderately fertile soil and waterways that provided food and habitat for the aborigines, fauna and abundant birdlife, the industrial activity in the Homebush Bay area that began in the early 19th century led to far-reaching environmental change.
+From a land with moderately fertile soil and waterways that provided food and habitat for the Aboriginal people, fauna and abundant birdlife, the industrial activity in the Homebush Bay area that began in the early 19th century led to far-reaching environmental change.

 The first modifications began with the set up of the saltworks on the Blaxland Estate.
 Over the next 180 years, the following industries occurred around Homebush Bay:

 When emigrating to the colony, Blaxland brought out a superintendent from the Lymington Salt Works, one Mr Rutter, and a number of salt workers to construct 'a manufactory for salt' a venture pressed on him by the British Ministry.
 They set about building an embankment over the Parramatta River tidal flats to contain the incoming waters, the area now occupied by the northern part of Blaxland Common.
 By 1827 eight tones of salt a week was supplied to Sydney.
 A Board of Survey reported in 1831 that the colonial salt "was of the best kind".

 [image] Map showing the area of the abandoned salt works in the north of Newington Estate, west of Jamieson Street.